 This is something you must surrender to; you can’t win this battle by your own effort alone.
 It seems illogical – you win a fight by not fighting?
 EXACTLY!
 The Bible calls Christians, “more than conquerors”.
 What does that mean?
 First, what is a “conqueror”?
 Let me illustrate it for you.
 Let us say I am in a professional UFC fight.
 I am beat up, bloody, and I am totally exhausted; but, in the end I win.
 I am a conqueror.
 The fight ends, the referee raises my hand in victory and this UFC promoter guy walks up and hands me a $10 million dollar check for winning the fight.
 Then, my wife, Faith, she walks right up behind him and takes the check.
 She is “more than a conqueror”.
 You see, the whole time I am getting beat, bloodied, and exhausted, she just watched.
 Without having to pay the price, she didn’t even wrinkle her dress, she gets the $10 million dollars and goes shopping.
 If I was the conqueror, she is “more than a conqueror.

 We cannot defeat the Devil or evil.
 We cannot even control ourselves.
 So How do we win?
 We let Jesus conquer the Devil and then we accept his wonderful gift of our freedom and our restoration with the Father and we become more than a conqueror.
-We become sons and daughters of the creator of the universe.
+We become sons and daughters of the Creator of the universe.
 Not bad.

 Here is the point: You cannot change your heart and God won’t change your mind.
 However, if you will change your mind, God will change your heart!

 So, “Who are you?”
 The Devil’s captive?
 Or, Are you the beloved of a very good Father.
 That is an awesome thing.
-But, just as my wife Faith had to do something – walk into that ring and accept the check she did not earn or deserve from me; you have to do something too.
-You have to use that mind we talked about and agree with God about who you are: His child or the Devil’s child.
+But, just as my wife Faith had to do something – walk into that ring and accept the check that she did not earn or deserve from me; you have to do something also: You have to use that mind we talked about and agree with God about who you are: His child or the Devil’s child.
 This is just the way it is.
 You are one or the other, but you get to choose

 If you want to learn more about being a son or daughter of the creator or the universe, below is a quick summary of everything I have been discussing.
 If you have a Bible or a phone, you can look these verses up on your phone and see for yourself.